-On the 115 annotated cases, both clinicians preferred the KG-guided model (Model~A) over the untuned baseline (Model~B), with overall 96.5\% of cases for \emph{Clarity \& Coherence}, 94.8\% of cases for \emph{Coverage \& Relevance}, and 98.3\% of cases for \emph{Correctness \& Soundness}.
-Qualitatively, clinicians reported that KG-guided CoT traces more often (i) organized evidence in a temporally consistent manner, (ii) highlighted clinically meaningful risk factors rather than superficial code patterns, and (iii) avoided unsupported leaps or hallucinated details.
-By contrast, the untuned baseline was described as more ``trigger-happy'' in predicting positive outcomes (more likely to conclude \emph{YES} even when only weak signals were present).
-While both models are sensitive to poor or incomplete input structure, the untuned baseline was more prone to repetitive differentials and illogical reasoning, especially on shorter or noisier inputs.
+On the 115 annotated cases, both clinicians preferred the KG-guided model (Model~A) over the untuned baseline (Model~B): 96.5\% for \emph{Clarity \& Coherence}, 94.8\% for \emph{Coverage \& Relevance}, and 98.3\% for \emph{Correctness \& Soundness}.
+Qualitatively, clinicians noted that KG-guided CoT traces more often (i) organized evidence temporally, (ii) highlighted clinically meaningful risk factors over superficial code patterns, and (iii) avoided unsupported leaps or hallucinated details.
+By contrast, the untuned baseline was described as more ``trigger-happy'' (more likely to conclude \emph{YES} from weak signals).
+While both models are sensitive to poor or incomplete inputs, the baseline was more prone to repetitive differentials and illogical reasoning, especially on short or noisy inputs.